rogerhung1006/Naive_Bayes_Classifier/README.md

 # Sentiment Analysis with Self-Built Naive Bayes Classifier
+<strong/>Classification lies at the heart of both human and machine intelligence.</strong>
 ## Introduction
 To enhance my understanding in probabilistic machine learning classifier, I decided to initiate a sentiment analysis project.
 In this binary classification project, I attempted to build a Naive Bayes Classifier from sctrach and utilized the self-built classifier to conduct the sentiment classification or say, the extraction of sentiment (the positive or negative orientation that a writer expresses toward some object).
 In this project, I used the NLTK movie review corpus.
 Reviews are separated into a training set (80% of the data) and a development set (10% of the data).
 Within each set, reviews are sorted by sentiment (positive / negative).
 The files are already tokenized.
 Each review is in its own file.
 In the project, I follow the guidance from Jurafsky and Martin’s Speech and Language Processing.<br>
 <br>